Kataoka Shichirō: First Sino-Japanese War

-Appointed to the Imperial Japanese Navy General Staff during the early months of the war, Kataoka was soon placed in combat command of the corvette Kongō and later of the cruiser Naniwa during the Pescadores expedition and conquest of Taiwan between late 1894 and early 1895.
+Appointed to the Imperial Japanese Navy General Staff during the early months of the war, Kataoka was soon placed in command of the corvette Kongō and later of the cruiser Naniwa during the Pescadores expedition and conquest of Taiwan between late 1894 and early 1895.

-Following the war, Kataoka served on a number of various fleet and shore posts and was promoted to rear admiral in 1899, and later vice admiral in 1903.
+Following the war, Kataoka served at a number of various fleet and shore posts and was promoted to rear admiral in 1899, and later vice admiral in 1903.
 He turned down a posting as Resident-General of Korea and also turned down a posting as Governor-General of Taiwan, stating that as a navy man, he did not have the ability to handle territorial issues.
 In reality, he had no interest in politics at all.

 Russo-Japanese War

 During the opening months of the Russo-Japanese War, Kataoka was placed in command of the 3rd Fleet, a collection of antiquated ships nicknamed the "Funny Fleet".
 Despite the motley assortment of obsolete ships, Kataoka won distinction commanding the fifth and sixth battle divisions from the cruiser Nisshin during the Battle of the Yellow Sea and later from the cruiser Itsukushima during the Battle of Tsushima.
 He also led the naval expedition to seize Sakhalin prior to the conclusion of the Treaty of Portsmouth.

 A year after the war, Kataoka became chief of the Navy Ministry's Department of Ships.

 In 1907, Kataoka was elevated to the title of danshaku (baron) under the kazoku peerage system, and was promoted to full admiral and made commander-in-chief of the 1st Fleet in 1910, before being placed on the reserve list the following year.

 Kataoka lived in retirement until his death in 1920.
 His grave is at the Tama Cemetery in Tokyo.